streamingfast/sparkle-sushiswap/README.md

 # Usage

-See https://github.com/streamingfast/sparkle-pancakeswap for instructions and details.
+This repository works the same as https://github.com/streamingfast/sparkle-pancakeswap

+Please refer to that repository for help and inspiration to get this one running.

 ## License